Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/developer-guide/Sim-Diasca-model-conventions-english.rst

 This root directory has two sub-directories:

 - ``deployed-elements``, which corresponds to the content of the simulation package (i.e. both code and data, both for the engine and for the third-party elements, if any)
-- ``outputs``, which is to contain all live data produced by the simulation (ex: data file, probe reports, etc.); all computing nodes will have directly this directory as working (current) directory
+- ``outputs``, which is to contain all live data produced by the simulation (e.g. data file, probe reports, etc.); all computing nodes will have directly this directory as working (current) directory

 A simulator which added third-party data to the simulation archive (thanks to the ``additional_elements_to_deploy`` field of the deployment settings specified in the simulation case) is able to access to them thanks to ``class_Actor:get_deployed_root_directory/1``.